sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 # Installing Nokogiri

 Welcome!
-We've spent quite a bit of time over the past year trying to make Nokogiri v1.11 easy and reliable to install.
+We've worked hard to make Nokogiri easy and reliable to install.
 This page should hopefully get you on your way quickly.

 ## Meta

-The current version of this page focuses on the installation experience for Nokogiri v1.11.x.
+The current version of this page focuses on the installation experience for Nokogiri v1.11 and later.
 If you're trying to install an earlier version, please visit:

 - [Nokogiri v1.10.x installation instructions](https://github.com/sparklemotion/nokogiri.org/blob/91e624fa8d6c918d7905954fd8da7ea40f237d88/docs/tutorials/installing_nokogiri.md)